 Packaging is essential for guaranteeing long shelf life, food safety, and reducing food waste in fresh products.
 It protects its contents from weather, eases transportation, provides information, makes stocking more convenient, promotes and communicates the product’s value, keeps consumers safe, and is environmentally responsible.

 Companies have traditionally manufactured packaging without regard to where it would end after it reached the consumer.
-Packaging such as plastic, styrofoam, and other materials may protect products, but they are not very environmentally friendly.
-Today, the globe moves towards a more eco-friendly environment due to the rise in global temperature issues.
+Packaging such as plastic, styrofoam, and other materials may protect products but are not environmentally friendly.
+Today, the globe is moving towards a more eco-friendly environment due to the rise in global temperature issues.

-Additionally, due to the Covid-19 global pandemic, people being stuck at home start to contemplate their purchases and focus on sustainability.
+Additionally, due to the COVID-19 global pandemic, people stuck at home start to contemplate their purchases and focus on sustainability.
 PwC’s June 2021 Global Consumer Insights Pulse Survey further supports this shift in consumer trend, where 50% of 8600+ consumers surveyed globally say they have become more eco-friendly.

 Biodegradable plastic is a synthetic substance that can degrade over time in the presence of living organisms, regardless of its source materials.
 These chemical additives that biodegradable plastics contain eventually break down into water, carbon dioxide, and biomass (leftover material), none of which harms the environment.
 The ability of biodegradable plastics to decompose naturally and quickly over time distinguishes them from other polymers, which typically take hundreds of years to degrade.

 The decomposition process is accomplished when bacteria and fungus in the surrounding environment metabolise the plastic components in the presence of light and air, assisting in the further decomposition of a biodegradable plastic structure.
 As a result, biodegradable plastics are more environmentally friendly than regular plastics due to their significant environmental advantages.